-- A Universe of Possibilities (2019 Iowa 4-H Youth Conference theme) - Nothing Compares to 4-H Favorites (Iowa State Fair theme) - 9 All 4-H Communication Poster participants will be given Certificates of Recognition and written evaluation comments.
+Quest to Be Your Best (Iowa 4-H Youth Conference theme)

+Nothing Compares to 4-H Favorites (Iowa State Fair theme)

+9 All 4-H Communication Poster participants will be given Certificates of Recognition and written evaluation comments.
 Outstanding posters will receive Seals of Merit.
 Superior poster will receive Seals of Excellence.